Last Updated on

 McWay Falls, Julia Pfeiffer Burns State Park

 Chances are that you’ve seen a photo of McWay Falls before.
 It an iconic stop in Big Sur and was one of the places that we couldn’t get to when we visited on our three month USA road trip (an excuse to go back!).
 The waterfall falls on to the beach and then into the sea.
 The photos all look incredible and I can totally imagine sitting on the cliffside whilst having a picnic during a Big Sur trip!

-Hike to Partington Cove
+Hike to Partington Cove (1.1 miles)

 This stop in Big Sur can be found on Google Maps.
 However, if you don’t have signal just look out for some limited parking 2 miles north of the Julia Pfeiffer Burns State Park.

 If you’re after a relatively short, easy hike in Big Sur, then head to Limekiln State Park.
 Once there make your way through the giant redwood trees, over streams and come out at Limekiln Falls.
 This 100ft waterfall may is very impressive!
 Make sure you also hike to the abandoned lime kiln too.

 The Andrew Molera Loop trail takes you along beach, bluffs, panoramic views, along ridges and through meadows.
 It’s the most popular trail in Andrew Molera State Park and is moderately difficult.

 Hiking clockwise gives you constant breathtaking views.
 Take the detour on the Spring Trail and go down to the ‘hidden’ beach.
 It’s quiet there because most people won’t hike that far to get to the beach, they will just take the short little beach trail near the beginning of the loop.

 Whilst you can easily take a day trip out to Big Sur, with all the beautiful views and hikes, it’s nice to make it into a longer trip.
 If you’re planning to spend a night or two then check out these options for hotels near Big Sur.